 After moving to Georgia, they found a church home in Forest Park, GA.
 It was there that Leon finally understood the Gospel and the Lord radically saved him.
 Soon, he began to sense a call to preaching ministry.
 Believing that this call was from the Lord, Leon preached his first sermon on February 17th, 2006, one day before his 18th birthday.
 That summer he would intern at his home church and receive several more opportunities to preach and teach God’s Word.

 Sensing that he had found his calling as a preacher, Leon went to Emmanuel College to pursue his bachelor’s degree in Christian Ministries.
 He is currently completing his Master’s in Biblical Studies at Reformed Theological Seminary.
-He is also a full-time middle school PE teacher at a private Christian school where he coaches Lacrosse and Basketball.
-During his free time, Leon loves to workout, play sports, take in good movies, and spend time with his beautiful fiancé Nichole.
-The two are set to be married on June of 2017.
+After interning with Redeemer for a little over a year, we were pleased to have him join us full time as our associate pastor.